College athletics in the United States: Licensing of likenesses

 The NCAA allows for the coaches to be both paid and allow them to reach outside the NCAA to find endorsements and sponsorships from outside sources.
 Endorsements with apparel and shoe companies, and even book deals.
 The endorsement and sponsorship money was added with the coach's pay, which could reach up to $9 million dollars.
 Over 150 basketball and football coaches had a salary that broke $1 million dollars and over 35 coaches had salaries that broke $4 million dollars.
 There have been times where NCAA coaches' are paid more than their professional counterparts.
 Coaches don't have to follow the rules that student-athletes do.
 They are allowed to choose which school they coach for, even after leaving another school.
 They can choose to coach for one team their entire career or they could leave and coach the school that offers them the highest salary.
 Student-Athletes, unlike their coaches, are prohibited from freely moving between teams.

-Longest-running annual international sporting event

-Every year, the United States Military Academy (Army) Black Knights face the Royal Military College of Canada (RMC) Paladins in the annual West Point Weekend ice hockey game.
-This series, conceived in 1923, is claimed as the longest-running uninterrupted annual international intercollegiate sporting event in the world.